 Is this the year you start growing your own vegetables?
-Many people resolve to start their own garden, but give up when their ambitions outstretch their skills.
+Many people resolve to start their own vegetable garden, but give up when their ambitions outstretch their skills.

 Because they flourish in cool weather, carrots are a great way to get a jump on the growing season.
-Plant them early in the spring, when the average daily temperature is just above 60 degrees, to a depth of about half an inch, and out of the way of foot traffic.
+Plant them early in the spring, when the average daily temperature is just above 60 degrees Fahrenheit, to a depth of about half an inch, and out of the way of foot traffic.

 Carrots don’t fare well in drought conditions, so keep a regular watering schedule.
-Optionally, a layer of mulch will help maintain moisture, and a potassium-rich fertilizer applied after planting can help promote growth.
+Optionally, a layer of mulch will help maintain moisture, and a potassium-rich organic fertilizer applied after planting can help promote growth.

 With most varieties, you can begin harvesting when the carrot itself is about finger-length or bigger, preferably before summer temperatures settle into the 90s.

 Like carrots, lettuce is a vegetable that thrives in the cooler temperatures of early spring.
 Plant them after the last frost in an area that’s protected from high winds.
 Leave at least 6 inches of space between each plant, or a full foot between romaine or iceberg plants.

 Give the plants regular, thorough watering to encourage root growth, preferably in the mornings.
 Keep an eye out for weeds as your lettuce grows, since these amiable plants won’t aggressively compete for resources on their own.

 If you’re planting tomatoes from seed, it’s best to get started a month or two before the last frost.
 Don’t worry if you’ve missed that date, though.
 You can also transplant young tomato plants.
 Once the stalks begin to gain a little height, you’ll want to train them on a six-foot stake, or surround them with a trellis that will support the plant as it grows.